 How do I disable third-party cookies?

-Websites use analytics to know how they are performing.
-They may want to know how many visitors they have per day or which of their pages are most popular.
+Websites use statistics to know how they are performing.
+They may want to know how many visitors they have each day or which of their pages are most popular.

-We use analytics.
+We use statistics.
 The data we collect is instantly anonymized.
 That means we do not know who visited our site, only that someone, who lives in x country, did.

 Your personal Information

-We only store your personal information (name, email address, IP address) when you submit it to us through a form.
+We, KnowledgeSnacks, only store your personal information (name you provided, email address you provided, IP address) when you actively share them with us by filling a form.

 You can post comments on our site without submitting personal information.
 Only a name is required to leave a comment.
 We encourage you to enter a username instead of your real name.
 We ask for your location (city, country) to enliven the exchange of ideas and the multicultural aspect of this website.
 But neither field is required.